GSA-TTS/10x-website/news/low-code-no-code.md

 ---

 <p class="usa-intro">
-    10x looked at how Low code/no code (LC/NC) solutions can help civic tech developers build new tools and apps
+    10x looked at how LC/NC solutions can help civic tech developers build new tools and apps
 </p>

 Low-code and no-code development tools allow users to design and develop applications without needing to know how to code.
 They can also accelerate development if teams don't have a lot of time to code.
 10x researched the fast-growing marketplace for these solutions, as they have gained traction in government in recent years.
 The team also explored whether there is a need to develop guidance about the use of such tools.